Sujeet Kalkal Credits Consistency For Wrestling Success

-Indian wrestler Sujeet Kalkal credits his remarkable success in the 65kg category to unwavering consistency, rigorous self-analysis, and a relentless pursuit of improvement as he prepares for major events like the Asian Games.
+Indian wrestler Sujeet Kalkal credits his remarkable success in the 65kg category to unwavering consistency and a strong belief in his abilities, as he sets his sights on gold at the Asian Games and World Championships.

 Key Points